apache/nuttx/configs/stm3240g-eval/README.txt

     Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/nuttx-code):

-    1. Intall the nxwm configuration
+    1. Install the nxwm configuration

        $ cd ~/nuttx-code/nuttx/tools
        $ ./configure.sh stm3240g-eval/nxwm